-On 2nd June 1953, the Coronation of Queen Elizabeth II took place, and the whole country joined in celebration.
+On the 2nd June 1953, the coronation of Queen Elizabeth II took place and the whole country joined in celebration.

 But that didn’t stop people all over the country holding parties in the decorated streets of their towns and cities, and in London the roads were packed with people waiting to see the processions that took place.

 Apparently there had been much controversy in the Government as to whether it would be ‘right and proper’ to televise such a solemn occasion.
-Several members of the Cabinet at the time, Sir Winston Churchill was one, urged the queen to spare herself the strain of the heat and glare of the cameras, by refusing to have the ceremony televised.
+Several members of the Cabinet at the time, including Sir Winston Churchill, urged the Queen to spare herself the strain of the heat and glare of the cameras, by refusing to have the ceremony televised.

 So, on June 2nd 1953 at 11 o’clock all over the country people settled down in front of their television sets.
-These sets were, compared to the present day ones, quite primitive.
-The pictures were black and white, as colour-sets were not available then, and the tiny 14-inch screen was the most popular size.
+Compared to the present day ones, these sets were quite primitive.
+The pictures were black and white, as colour sets were not available then, and the tiny 14-inch screen was the most popular size.

-Another problem was that the holy oil, with which the queen was to be anointed at the ceremony, and which had been used at her father’s Coronation, had been destroyed during a WW II bombing raid, and the firm who made it had gone out of business.
+Another problem was that the holy oil, with which the Queen was to be anointed at the ceremony and which had been used at her father’s coronation, had been destroyed during a World War II bombing raid, and the firm who made it had gone out of business.